18 Historic Buildings in Sydney (Complete Guide)

 St Andrew’s Cathedral

-St Andrew’s Cathedral is located opposite Sydney Town Hall and forms part of the Town Hall Group, a group of heritage-listed buildings that also includes the Queen Victoria Building.
+St Andrew’s Cathedral, situated opposite Sydney Town Hall, is part of the Town Hall Group, a collection of heritage-listed buildings that also includes the Queen Victoria Building.

-The cathedral had its first foundation laid in 1837 and, after several delays, was finally consecrated in 1868, which makes it the oldest cathedral in Australia.
+Its foundation stone was laid in 1837, but after several delays, the cathedral was finally consecrated in 1868, making it the oldest cathedral in Australia.

-St Andrew’s Cathedral, an example of Gothic Revival architecture, is the seat of the Anglican Archbishop of Sydney and Metropolitan of New South Wales.
+An excellent example of Gothic Revival architecture, St Andrew’s Cathedral serves as the seat of the Anglican Archbishop of Sydney and Metropolitan of New South Wales.

 Leave a comment